PhD Comprehensive Exam

 At least one week before the examination, the candidate must give a copy of the proposal to each member of the examining committee.

 1. Introduction and Overview: In which the background to, and motivation for, the proposed topic is succinctly discussed.
-This is the only chapter that the necessary details of the work of others are to appear.
 This work must be clearly and properly referenced.

 2. Accomplished: In which the original work that the candidate has done on advancing the state-of-knowledge on the proposed topic is described.
 What makes the research novel?
 What has the candidate done thus far?
 The candidate is expected to show evidence, commensurate with the period since registering in the PhD program, and demonstrates the viability of the thesis proposal.